Who We Are

 Situated in a rustic setting with its own private lake (Darling Lake on the map if you are looking to find us), the camp can accommodate up to 45 campers in 7 cabins.
 Each cabin during the junior camps has a trained Cabin Leader in with them.
-In addition to the campers’ cabins there is a large meeting hall, dining hall, hospital, outdoor chapel and leaders’ cabins.
+In addition to the campers’ cabins there is a combination dining hall/meeting hall, first aid station, outdoor chapel and leaders’ cabins.
 The camp has modern washhouse facilities.

-The Certificate of Title for Rock Lake United Church Camp is held in trust by the United Church of Canada, BC Conference.
-Authority for operating the Camp is held by Kootenay Presbytery.
+The Certificate of Title for Rock Lake United Church Camp is held in trust by the United Church of Canada.
+Authority for operating the Camp is designated to the Rock Lake United Church Camp Board.
 The administration of this authority is carried out by up to three elected representatives of the United Church of Canada pastoral charges of Cranbrook, Creston, Fernie, Grasmere, Jaffray, Kimberley and Windermere Valley Shared Ministry operating as the Rock Lake United Church Camp Board.

 We believe that valuable spiritual and recreational experiences can be obtained in the outdoor wilderness retreat setting of Rock Lake United Church Camp, removed from the everyday care and routines of life, in the company of others who are seeking recreation and re‑creation in the truest sense.